blecua84/jenkins-pipeline-app/README.md

 # jenkins-pipeline-app
-Small spring boot application for with Jenkins's pipeline.
+Small spring boot application for working with Jenkins's pipeline.